ado-san/gatsby-starter-netlify-cms/src/pages/blog/2019-05-17-donate-your-old-computer-to-labdoo-an-easy-way-to-contribute-to-education.md

 ---
 templateKey: blog-post
+title: >-
-title: 'Donate your old computer to Labdoo : an easy way to contribute to education !'
+  Donate your old computer to Labdoo : an easy way to contribute to education !
+  (◕‿◕✿)
 date: 2019-05-17T02:01:40.618Z
 description: >-